AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

-"Attributes" are the functions of the fixture, like pan, tilt, colour, dimmer, etc. You select which attributes you want to modify using the **Attribute Bank** buttons - Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (abbreviated as IPCGBESFX) and then set values using the wheels.
+"Attributes" are the functions of the fixture, like pan, tilt, colour, dimmer, etc. You select which attributes you want to modify using the
+<strong>Attribute Bank</strong> buttons - Intensity, Position, Colour, Gobo, Beam,
+Effect, Special, FX (abbreviated as IPCGBESFX) and then set values using the wheels.
 The attributes available depend on the fixture type.
 Dimmer channels only have a dimmer attribute.